Schedule an Appointment

 Our residential treatment campus provides a safe and supportive therapeutic environment conducive to learning, empowerment, and change.
-Our program is intentionally co-ed to replicate a real world environment and provide the opportunity to build interpersonal relationship skills.
-Our residential program provides a learning center for school credit recovery and enrichment activities such as equine therapy, a low ropes course, and climbing wall to help individuals reconnect with oneself.
+Our program is intentionally co-ed to replicate a real-world environment and provide the opportunity to build interpersonal relationship skills.
+Our residential program provides a learning center for school credit recovery and enrichment activities such as equine therapy, a low ropes course, and a climbing wall to help individuals reconnect with themselves.

 Family involvement and participation is also a key component of our treatment program.
 There is direct evidence that parent participation improves treatment outcomes for the child.
 Similarly, the degree of environmental support that is present following residential treatment is a strong predictor of success and continued improvement.
 Environmental supports include family, school, community, peer group, and professional helpers.
 These supports make it more likely that progress achieved in residential services will be maintained.
 Gains made in residential treatment are unlikely to be maintained if supports are not in place for the individual upon returning home.